 I have taught at a wide variety of schools both state and independent,in the UK and abroad.
 For the last 16 years of my full-time career I was Head of English and a housemaster at Tudor Hall School Banbury.
 As well as assisting my pupils to high levels of academic achievement (85% grades A and B in the final 5 years of my stay) and success.
-Naturally I have prepared pupils for Oxbridge entry and this year was asked to be a visiting interviewer by Rugby School for their potential Oxbridge candidates.
+Naturally I have prepared pupils for Oxbridge entry and for the last three years have been asked to be a visiting interviewer by Rugby School for their potential Oxbridge candidates.

-I also coached the public speaking and debating teams.
-The school were English Speaking Union British Champions in 20001 and were presented with the award by H.R.H.
+I also coach public speaking and debating teams.
+Tudor Hall School were English Speaking Union British Champions in 20001 and were presented with the award by H.R.H.
 Prince Philip at Buckingham Palace.
 Teams from this and three other schools at which I have taught also reached three national finals and numerous semi-finals of national competitions.

 I was asked to return to teaching by Rugby High School and Northampton High School since when the results of my classes have remained very good.
-Last year five of my pupils in a non-selective sixth form achieved A* at A Level.
+Last year 95% of a large sixth form class in a non selective sixth form achieved A*/B grades.

-I am also asked to run the school's English G.C.S.E revision programme.
-This year (2015) my A Level Literature pupils' work was singled out for praise by the exam board and a GCSE candidate who achieved B grades in her 'mock' exams sought my help and was marked at A* for both Language and Literature.
+I have also been asked to run the school's English G.C.S.E revision programme.
+My A Level Literature pupils' work has been singled out for praise by the exam board and a GCSE candidate who achieved B grades in her 'mock' exams sought my help and was marked at A* for both Language and Literature.
 Her comments may be available.

 I was born in Colwyn Bay Conwy to a Welsh speaking mother but moved to London for my education.

 I attended Selhurst Grammar School in Croydon and achieved good A Levels including Scholarship Level English Literature.I have taught in a wide variety of schools including four in the upper echelons of the A Level league tables.